-Uninsured adolescents and young adults more likely to be diagnosed with advanced cancerFebruary 24th, 2014 in Cancer /
+Uninsured adolescents and young adults more likely to be diagnosed with advanced cancerFebruary 24, 2014 in Medicine & Health / Cancer

 A new American Cancer Society study shows that uninsured adolescents and young adults were far more likely to be diagnosed with late-stage cancer, which is more difficult and expensive to treat and more deadly, compared to young patients with health insurance.
 The study, published early online, will appear in the March issue of the journal CANCER.